US Montauban

-US Montauban (Union Esportiva Montalban) is a French rugby union club that currently competes in Rugby Pro D2, the second level of the country's professional league system.
-They have also competed at the top level, Top 14, in the past, most recently between 2007 and 2010.
+US Montauban (Union Esportiva Montalban) is a French rugby union club that currently competes in Top 14, the highest level of the country's professional league system.
 The club is based in Montauban in the département of Tarn-et-Garonne in Occitania.

-In April 2010, it was announced the club would be relegated from the Top 14 to the Rugby Pro D2 at the end of the 2009/2010 season after breaking budget rules for the league.
+In April 2010, it was announced the club would be relegated from the Top 14 to the Pro D2 at the end of the 2009/2010 season after breaking budget rules for the league.
 Although the club appealed the ruling it started to release players to reduce its budget.
 The club was not in the relegation zone at the time, thereby saving CS Bourgoin-Jallieu, Aviron Bayonnais and Montpellier Hérault RC a nervous run in as they were in the relegation battle with Montauban.
 On the 26 April 2010, the club filed for bankruptcy at a commercial court following a meeting of the club's board of directors.

 On 24 May 2014, it was announced that they had won promotion back to Pro D2 for the 2014–15 season as a result of winning the Fédérale 1 semi-final 35 – 12 against Lille Métropole Rugby.
 They went on to win the Fédérale 1 title, defeating Massy 18–14 in the final.